 The Initial Climate Action Plan was adopted December 1, 2021, and will be updated on or before July 1 every four years thereafter, with the next iteration due July 1, 2025.
 Understanding that the Plans are iterative, there may occasionally be a need between Plan updates to adopt addendums, but this must be balanced with the need to focus on implementation between Plan periods.
 The following guidance is provided for when an addendum is appropriate:

-Addendums will only be advanced if the need for them is addressed in the preceding Plan update.
+Addendums will only be advanced if the need for them is addressed in the preceding Plan update, unless there are unforeseen circumstances that significantly impact the plan and its implementation.
 For example, addendums for transportation and biomass were contemplated in the Initial Climate Action Plan adopted on December 1, 2021, and will therefore be considered prior to the next Plan iteration due on July 1, 2025.

 Subcommittees of jurisdiction will develop the addendums for the Council to consider and adopt.